Join or Sign In

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-The gang discovers a new favorite show
+The gang finds their new favorite show

 Kaitlin Olson, Charlie Day, Danny DeVito, Glenn Howerton, and Rob McElhenney, It's Always Sunny in Philadelphia